Training Bursary FAQs

 If neither of these methods works for you, let us know how you might prefer to apply (bearing in mind that you will need to tell us everything we need to know in order to fairly assess your application).

-Please check the bursaries page to see whether or when we’ll be open for applications.
+Please check the bursaries page to see when we are open for applications.

 What information will I need to provide in my application?